 10/4 = 5/2 = 2

-Beorn baked a large loaf of wholegrain bread.
-He ate 1/3 of the loaf himself (with plenty of honey!), and he sliced 1/2 of the same loaf to feed the dwarves and Bilbo.
+The bear-shifter baked a large loaf of wholegrain bread.
+He ate 1/3 of the loaf himself (with plenty of honey!), and he sliced 1/2 of the same loaf to feed the dwarves and their friend.
 What fraction of the loaf was left?

 Bar diagrams help students see the need for a common denominator.
 Unless all the pieces are the same size, it doesn’t make much sense to say, “We have one piece left.”